Report: Terrafugia Sold To Chinese Conglomerate

 Key Takeaways:

-• Chinese conglomerate Zhejiang Geely Holding Group, owner of Volvo and Lotus, has agreed to acquire Terrafugia, a U.S. flying-car company.
+• Chinese conglomerate Zhejiang Geely Holding Group, owners of Volvo and Lotus, has reportedly agreed to acquire the U.S. flying-car company Terrafugia.

-• Terrafugia, founded by MIT graduates in 2006, has developed the Transition roadable airplane (certified as an LSA with exemptions) and is working on a hybrid-electric VTOL concept called the TF-X.
+• Terrafugia, founded by MIT graduates in 2006, has developed the Transition roadable airplane (certified as an LSA with FAA exemptions) and is also working on a four-seat hybrid-electric vertical takeoff and landing (VTOL) concept called the TF-X.

 See a mistake?
 Contact us.